LambdaMOO

-LambdaMOO is an online community of the variety called a MOO.
-It is the oldest MOO today.
+LambdaMOO (Note: Sometimes written as LambdaMoo.) is an online community of the variety called a MOO.
+It is the oldest active MOO.

 LambdaMOO was founded in 1990 by Pavel Curtis at Xerox PARC.
 Now hosted in the state of Washington, it is operated and administered entirely on a volunteer basis.
 Guests are allowed, and membership is free to anyone with an e-mail address.

 LambdaMOO gained some notoriety when Julian Dibbell wrote a book called My Tiny Life describing his experiences there.
 Over its history, LambdaMOO has been highly influential in the examination of virtual-world social issues.